Where to Stay in El Calafate, Argentina

 The view from America del Sur Hostel in El Calafate, Argentina.
 From here, it’s a short walk to town & a short walk to the bus station that takes you to Perito Moreno Glacier!

-- America del Sur Hostel ($40+) = My Favorite Hostel in ALL of Patagonia!
-The view you get from America del Sur’s massive dining room & lobby is worth WELL more than $40/night.
+- America del Sur Hostel ($40+) = My Favorite Hostel in Patagonia!
+The view you get from America del Sur’s massive dining room/lobby is WELL worth the price.
 Views of turquoise Lago Argentino are unforgettable…this is a jaw-dropping location.
 And a great place to meet friends to hike with!
-The large dining area allows you to either meet people ~ or if you need to work, you can always find a quiet corner.
+The large dining area makes it easy to meet people.
+Check prices here.

-- La Cantera Hotel Boutique ($92+) = Designer Lodge with Amazing Lake + City VIEWS: Set high on a hill in town, La Cantera gives you amazing views of both the city & Lago Argentino; many rooms offer lake views.
-They offer free breakfast, room service, as well as a nice restaurant & bar.
-Be sure to sit on their stunning outdoor terrace for incredible views of the lake.
+- La Cantera Hotel Boutique ($92+) = Designer Lodge with Amazing Lake + VIEWS: Set high on a hill, La Cantera gives you amazing city & views; many rooms have lake views.
+Enjoy free breakfast, room service + a nice restaurant & bar.
+Sit on their stunning outdoor terrace for incredible views of the lake.
 BEST VALUE.
+Check prices here.

-- Kosten Aike Hotel ($120) = Cute Boutique Hotel with Good Amenities: If you want charm, a good location, & prefer the feel of staying in someone’s home vs. at an impersonal hotel: check out Kosten Aike.
-For a mid-range price, you can enjoy their free breakfast buffet, exercise room, spa & sauna.
+- Kosten Aike Hotel ($120) = Cute Boutique Hotel with Good Amenities: If you want charm & a good location: check out Kosten Aike.
+For a mid-range price, you can enjoy a free breakfast buffet, exercise room, spa & sauna.
 And you’re right in town: walkable to plenty of shops & restaurants!

-- Hotel Mirador del Lago ($150+) = Chic Hotel with Incredible Lake Views: Set right on the shores of Lago Argentino, this unpretentious hotel has warm rooms with Wi-Fi & flatscreen TV’s ~ plus a good breakfast buffet, cozy restaurant, & snack bar.
+- Hotel Mirador del Lago ($150+) = Chic Hotel with Incredible Lake Views: Set right on the shores of Lago Argentino, this cozy hotel has warm rooms with Wi-Fi & flatscreen TV’s ~ plus a good breakfast buffet, restaurant, & snack bar.
 You’re right in town, & easily walkable to restaurants & shops.
+Check prices here.

 - Posada Los Alamos ($204+) = Where to Stay for Unpretentious Luxury in El Calafate: This is the only five-star hotel in El Calafate.
-So if you’re looking for somewhere that has an amazing spa, where you can get a great massage: this is a great place to stay.
-Their indoor pool (shown below) is not to be missed, & their spacious grounds immerse you in nature instantly.
-There’s also high-end dining on-site: so need to leave the hotel to find good food.
+So if you’re looking for somewhere with an amazing spa/massages: this is a great place to stay.
+Their indoor pool is not to be missed, & their grounds immerse you in nature instantly.
+There’s also high-end dining on-site: so need to leave the hotel for good food.
+Check prices here.

 Photos of El Calafate Hotels